pcastanheira/extensionExample/README.md

 Chrome extension example

-Simple API poll for news
+Simple API poll for news on public